 It had Pinyin and pictures and I could recognize several characters, but I had a hard time making sense of the story.
 For two reasons: 1.)
 It was too hard for me.
 2.)
 I couldn’t really relate to “little piggy looking for a friend” and all the other exciting animal characters in the book.
 This was demotivating to me.

 Reading “The Little Prince” in Chinese (with Pinyin) was even worse.
 It’s a great book: nice pictures, short chapters, Pinyin included.
-However it proofed almost impossible to understand for me, without translating word by word, which I tried for some time, but is not something I would recommend.
+However it proofed almost impossible to understand for me without translating word by word, which I tried for some time, but it’s not something I would recommend.
 Try Chinese textbooks and graded readers instead.

 Thanks for reading!
 If you have any thoughts or ideas about this topic, please leave a comment below.